 I figure I might start the seminar with some kind of continuum mechanics introduction.
 However, general continuum mechanics quickly gets … boring?
 In any case, there are many on campus who are expert in various specific fluids/solids problems, and they are all invited.
 Anyone who is just curious is also invited.
 Ideally the experts can start their presentations from a somewhat-common starting point, before getting to their particular models.

-Tsunamis, linear elasticity, seismology, vulcanology, glaciers, magneto-hydrodynamics, and water balloons are all in scope.
+Tsunamis, linear elasticity, seismology, vulcanology, glaciers, magneto-hydrodynamics, thermodynamics, and water balloons are all in scope.
+So are talks about the underlying mathematics, for instance Stokes theorem, differential forms, and Sobolev spaces.

 topics (schedule)